 CDBG funds helped with the rehabilitation of seven (7) housing units occupied by low-income households.
 Four of the units involved rehabilitation of rental units occupied by aged-out Foster children.
 The remaining three units involved minor home rehabilitation of single family homes throughout the county that include ADA bathrooms, construction of wheelchair ramps and weatherization.
-The Urban County maintains a portfolio of affordable housing projects funded with CDBG and HOME funds that serve primarily households earning no more than the maximum allowed by the grant funds.
 The allocation of both CDBG to acquire property and HOME funds to construct the multi-family South Street Family Apartments helped produce 43 new units of affordable multi-family housing, five (5) of those units being HOME funded.